General Info – summary

 Tree

 Thorns and spines are absent from this Tree, which is usually up to 4,5m, but may reach 12m+ high.
-Trees with straight, narrow stems may grow in small groups (photo 874) and may be small, often round and bushy shrubs.
+Trees have straight, narrow stems, and may grow in small groups (photo 874).
+They may be small, often round and bushy shrubs.
 White, dense hairs cover the young Branches that are almost horizontal or angled upwards.
 When debarked these young branches reveal wood with longitudinal grooves.
-On older stems, the initially smooth, mottled Bark is pale to dark grey (photo 699) and becomes fluted when older.
+On older stems, the initially smooth, mottled (covered with areas of different colours that do not form a regular pattern) Bark is pale to dark grey (photo 699) and becomes fluted when older.

 Leaves